Compare prices on over 13,000 products

 1. Define your goal for the session

 Pick one simple goal such as relaxation, better sleep, reduced tension, or a social unwind.
-Do not stack goals on day one.

 2. Choose a beginner friendly format